Marina Information

 Approach

-The original channel led out to sea, confined by training walls that caused the tides to scour it.
 A quick glance at the chart will show that the red-and-white Gut buoy (LFl.10s) was placed to aid entry into this Channel.
 This buoy is still the starting point to negotiate the Ribble Estuary.
-The outer part of the original channel had completely silted up, and also had a charted wreck within that dried to over 6 m.
-It could not be used.
+Until 2010 the outer part of the original channel had completely silted up, and also had a charted wreck within that dried to over 6 m.
+It could not be used; but this has all changed.

 Pilotage Directions to Preston Marina and Douglas Boatyard..